 As a parent, you have rights even during Child Protective Services (CPS) investigations.
-There’s a lot parents don’t know about what CPS can and cannot do.
+A lot of parents don’t know about what CPS can and cannot do.
 Knowing what CPS is legally allowed to do can put your mind at ease during an investigation.

 CPS taking children away is a terrifying thought for any parent.
 If you are under investigation, do not panic.
 CPS social workers want to know the family’s dynamic and conditions of the home.
 It’s rare that CPS purposefully seeks to villainize or discriminate against parents.
 The last thing that CPS wants to do is take kids away from their families.

 Parents should still know their rights during a CPS visit.
 There’s a lot that CPS can and cannot do during a home visit.
 Parents who know their rights, and know what CPS is legally allowed to do will make CPS visits as stress-free as possible.

 5 Things CPS Can Legally Do

 A CPS investigation can last for up to 18 months!
 During this time, there are some things that CPS might attempt.
 If you’re unsure about the legality of how CPS is conducting an investigation, you can always call a lawyer to get legal advice on the situation.

 CPS must investigate every claim that’s made, even if it’s false